elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 In the first half of 2004, Deutsche Börse shares underperformed the DAX index, and hedge funds like: Children's Investment Fund (TCI) in London, Atticus Capital in New York, and RIT Partners (Lord Rothschild) began buying in late autumn.
 RIT Partners sent Lord Rothschild to oppose the LSE bid and his son was part of Atticus.

 TCI managing partner Christopher Hohn warned against the bid as the bid was for 25 times earnings whereas Deutsche Börse was trading at 9.
-Board supervisory chairman Rolph Breuer was also head of Deutsche Bank's supervisory board which owned 6.8% of LSE..
+Board supervisory chairman Rolph Breuer was also head of Deutsche Bank's supervisory board which owned 6.8% of LSE.

 After the deal was proposed, TCI and Atticus bought heavily to own 12% of the company.
 "Stock was undervalued, poor corporate governance."
 Ironic since Deutsche Börse was ranked second among all DAX on the 2005 survey of governance practices.